 ALA’A SHEHABI is not a woman to be trifled with.
 Born in the U.K., she earned a Ph.D. from Imperial College London and has worked for prestigious institutions like Rand Europe and the Bahrain Institute for Banking and Finance.
 At the same time, Shehabi has been active in Bahrain’s ongoing uprising.

-“THE NAME ‘BAHRAIN’ means ‘two seas,’” our tour guide explained as we walked away from the old Portuguese fort on the outskirts of Manama.
+“The name ‘Bahrain’ means ‘two seas,’” our tour guide explained as we walked away from the old Portuguese fort on the outskirts of Manama.
 “There’s the saltwater sea that surrounds Bahrain.
 Then there’s the fresh water that bubbles up in the middle of the sea to our north.”